 In just one trip, I spent $5.50.

-If I were to buy these things as I normally would, it would have cost me close to $25!
+If I were to buy these things as I usually would, it would have cost me close to $25!

 Related to the above point is to try to buy generic brands as much as possible.

-Store brands get a bad rap, but they have come a long way.
+Store brands get a bad rap but have come a long way.

-The taste and quality are comparable to brand names and the savings is huge.
+The taste and quality are comparable to brand names, and the savings are enormous.

 We all buy things we never intended to buy.

-Whether it is tempted with the donuts at the grocery store or some random item at Walmart, something catches our eye and we buy it.
+Whether tempted with the donuts at the grocery store or some random item at Walmart, something catches our eye, and we buy it.